tag-and-generate/tagger-generator/README.md

 ```
 The cloned folder contains: i) ``tag-and-generate-data-prep`` the codebase used for creating the parallel tag and generate dataset, and ii) ``tag-and-generate-train``, the training code.

+Each of these folders has a ``requirements.txt`` file that can be used to download the dependencies.

 Next, let's create a folder inside ``tagger-generator`` to save all the datasets/tags: